An industry super fund for all Australians

 Cookies are safe.
 They cannot be used to deliver a virus.
 Cookies only identify a member’s computer to our servers when they visit our website.

 Our websites contain links to other third party websites that may hold and manage personal information different to our practices.
-Members should consult the other sites' privacy policies as we have no control over information that is submitted to, or collected by, these third parties.
+Members should consult the other sites' privacy policies as we have no control over information that is submitted, or collected by, these third parties.

 If the Trustee receives personal information which it did not solicit and which it could have collected in the ordinary course of business, it will comply with its obligations under the APPs about handling that information.